george4266/NetworkAttackSimulator/Network_Attack_Simulator/README.md

 For my branch, I deceided to analyze the results of agents within the nasim/agents directory.
 To do this I modified the agents by adding pandas in order to create DataFrames and .csv files for the outputs.

 So far there are three files that have had these modifications.
 As the list below goes on, there have been more modifications as I have learned more about the files and their structures.
- - random_agent.py
- - bruteforce_agent.py
- - ql_agent.py
- - ql_replay_agent.py
+I have also been able to increase the number of steps.
+I have found that the number of action_num_vals taken are dependent on the size of the environment.

 ### Random and Brute Force Agents